Welcome to the Auction Sniper Help Library

 will automatically bill your account monthly.
 If you prefer, you can manually add a balance to

 your account using PayPal.
 Find out more on our Pricing page:

 To get more free snipes,

 just refer your friends and neighbors to sign up with us.
 Each sign-up will net you 3 free snipes

 and of course they get 3 free snipes for trying us too.
 Everybody wins!

 How do I update my Auction Sniper username and password?

 You can update your Auction Sniper username and password by mousing over the "My Snipes" tab, selecting the "Modify Account" option, updating the appropriate fields in the "eBay Information" section on the ensuing page and then clicking the "Save" button.
+After you save your changes, you can use the "Check Status" button to confirm your saved credentials match.
 Remember that your Auction Sniper username and password must match those of your eBay account for our system to successfully place bids on your behalf.

 What if two or more of your customers snipe the same item?

 Although the probability of this happening is very small, we have developed our software to give bidders an equal chance of winning in all possible cases.